Bartmr/estirador/README.md

 - Start your services
 - Share the Ngrok URLs with whoever asked to try your app

-### Commiting

-- Frontend apps load configurations depending on the build type they are running.
-If they are running a development build, they use configurations from `__config.debug`, else they use the ones from `__config.release`.
-Since the precommit hooks build all apps before continuing the commit, you can duplicate `__config.debug` on each frontend project and name it `__config.release`, since most configurations are build type agnostic.

 ### When developing

 - Read about **validations** here: <https://github.com/Bartmr/not-me>